icon

 Ampule manipulation

-For this lab you will be performing a straight draw from an ampule and drawing out the entire contents of the ampule and injecting into the IV bag.
+For this lab you will be performing a straight draw from an ampule and draw out the entire contents of the ampule and inject into the IV bag.

 1. List the supplies and quantity required to perform this manipulation.